 Extra animal tips

 Obviously all the kiddies’ favourites are there: elephants, giraffes, monkeys, lions, etc., but let me throw out a few extra tips for you:

-- If your kids like the darker side of animal life, the indoor aquarium and terrarium has piranhas, jellyfish, giant spiders, scorpions, and bats.
+- If your kids enjoy the darker side of animal life, the indoor aquarium and terrarium has piranhas, jellyfish, giant spiders, scorpions, snakes, crocodiles, and bats.
 The metres and metres of glass leaf-cutter ant tunnels are kind of neat, too

 - If that’s not enough to scare them, there’s always the insect house with its alarmingly large stick insects and praying mantis.
 Not to mention giant locusts

 - Be sure to go inside the new giraffe house, where you can be at eye level with these long-legged giants

 - If it’s winter and snowing, visit the reindeer – perfect for impressing the impressionable with some Santa-related stories